 Days 31-60: Pre-recording prep and content seeding

 The 30-60 phase has two parallel tracks.
 Track one is host research.
 For each booked recording, the founder spends 60 to 90 minutes listening to two recent episodes, reading the host's last ten LinkedIn or X posts, and writing a one-page brief: what does this audience already believe, what counter-narrative does the founder bring, what specific moments from past episodes can the founder reference live?
-Buzzsprout's guest preparation guide lays out the same fundamentals; the founder version compounds them with a tour-wide narrative consistency that no one-off guest can match.
+Descript's guide to being a good podcast guest lays out the same fundamentals; the founder version compounds them with a tour-wide narrative consistency that no one-off guest can match.

 Track two is content seeding.
 Seven to ten days before each recording, the founder publishes a piece of content (a LinkedIn essay, an X thread, a short post) on the topic the recording will cover.
 The seed content is cited inside the recording and re-shared by the host's audience after the episode drops.
 This double-distribution loop converts the recording into a live pull on the seed content, and converts the seed content into a primer that increases episode listen-through.
 The pattern is the same one we run on the Reddit intent engine: pre-warm the channel before the asset lands.